buganini/medium-backup/workflow-nrf52-bmp.md

 ![Hardware Setup](workflow-nrf52-bmp/hardware-setup.jpg)

-Connect both the BMP (Black Magic Probe), the USB power supply for MDBT50Q-DB-33, and the SWD cable between the two boards.
+Connect both the BMP, the USB power supply for MDBT50Q-DB-33, and the SWD cable between the two boards.

 The definition of the 10Pins connector can be found at https://black-magic.org/knowledge/pinouts.html